-Various estimates suggest that as many as 47%-70% of flowering plants are of polyploid origin (Grant, 1971; Goldblatt, 1980; Ramsey and Schemske, 1998).
-For example, the plants in the rosaceous subfamily maloideae (Malus, Pyrus, Photinia, Chaenomeles, etc.) are believed to have originated from ancient allopolyploids since they have n = 17 base chromosomes whereas plants in other rosaceous subfamilies have n = 8 or 9 (Rowley, 1993).
+Various estimates suggest that as many as 30-70% of flowering plants are of polyploid origin (Grant, 1971; Goldblatt, 1980).
+For example, the plants in the rosaceous subfamily maloideae (Malus, Pyrus, Photinia, Chaenomeles, etc.) are believed to have originated from an ancient allopolyploids since they have n=17 base chromosomes whereas plants in other rosaceous subfamilies have n=8 or 9 (Rowley, 1993).
 In many genera, different species will have different ploidy levels (multiples of a base number) representing a series of polyploids.
-In the genus Chrysanthemum (syn.
-Dendranthema), different species have chromosome numbers of 2n = 18, 36, 54, 72, 90, and 198 - all multiples of a base chromosome number of 9.
+In the genus Dendranthema (Chrysanthemum), different species have chromosome numbers of 2n = 18, 36, 54, 72, 90, and 198 - all multiples of a base chromosome number of 9.

 There are a number of factors that may provide polyploids with adaptive and evolutionary advantages.
 Perhaps most importantly, polyploids can be significantly more heterozygous than their diploid counterparts.
 Polyploids can have 4 different genes (alleles) present at any given locus (location on a chromosome).
 The degree of heterozygosity may be a key factor in the growth, performance, and adaptability of a polyploid.
 Allopolyploids can have a much greater degree of heterozygosity (dissimilar genes) which can contribute to heterosis or hybrid vigor.
-Furthermore, this heterozygosity is somewhat fixed (chromosomes that originated from a given species preferentially pair with similar homologous chromosomes during meiosis, ensuring that the genomes of both parental species will continue to be present).
+Furthermore, this heterozygosity is fixed (chromosomes that originated from a given species preferentially pair with similar homologous chromosomes during meiosis, ensuring that the genomes of both parental species will continue to be expressed).
 On the other hand, the addition of multiple copies of homozygous chromosomes (as would be the case with autopolyploids), does little to enhance genetic superiority and can actually reduce vigor and fertility by creating a more "inbred" situation.

 Since all polyploids have a certain amount of genetic redundancy, extra copies of genes can mutate and diverge resulting in new traits without compromising essential functions.
-Polyploid populations often demonstrate extensive genomic rearrangement including the origin of novel regions of DNA (Arnold, 1997; Song et al., 1995; Wendel, 2000).
-Ancient polyploids can eventually undergo such changes to the extent that they effectively become "diploidized" where diploid gene ratios are restored.
+Polyploid populations often demonstrate extensive genomic rearrangement including the origin of novel regions of DNA (Arnold, 1997; Song et al., 1995).
+Ancient polyploids can eventually undergo such changes to the extent that they effectively become "diploidized" where single gene ratios are restored.

-Polyploids also tend to be more self-fertile (not requiring cross pollination) and apomictic (producing seeds with embryos derived directly from maternal tissue, not sexual fertilization).
+Polyploids also tend to be more self-fertile and apomictic (producing seeds with embryos derived directly from maternal tissue, not sexual hybridization).
 Since polyploids generally arise at a low frequency, greater self fertility and apomixis would help to compensate for their minority-disadvantage (Briggs and Walters, 1977) and would provide further benefits in areas where breeding systems are compromised in stressful environments.
-Furthermore, inbreeding is less deleterious for allopolyploids due to their greater heterozygous nature.
+Furthermore, inbreeding is less deleterious for allopolyploids due to their extreme heterozygous nature.

 One question that frequently arises is whether or not polyploids inherently have greater stress tolerance.
 For example, it has often been observed that disproportionate number of polyploids are found in cold, dry regions.
 Some argue that this is a spurious correlation (Sanford, 1983) or possibly the result of intermixing of species and formation of allopolyploids during glacial periods (Stebbins, 1984).
 However, polyploids may also have certain characteristics that do provide some adaptive benefits.
 Molecular studies have demonstrated that allopolyploids exhibit "enzyme multiplicity" (Soltis and Soltis, 1993).
 Since allopolyploids represent a fusion of two distinctly different genomes, these polyploids can potentially produce all of the enzymes produced by each parent as well as new hybrid enzymes.
 This enzyme multiplicity may provide polyploids with greater biochemical flexibility; possibly extending the range of environments in which the plant can grow (Roose and Gottlieb, 1976).
-Other changes in gene expression, altered regulatory interactions, and rapid genetic and epigenetic changes could further contribute to increased variation and new phenotypes (Osborn, et al., 2003).